hackforla/peopledepot/docs/contributing/howto/add-model-and-api-endpoints.md

 1. Try to add the relationships to non-existent models, but comment them out.
 Another developer will complete them when they go to implement those models.
 1. Always override the `__str__` function to output something more meaningful than the default.
 It lets us do a quick test of the model by calling `str([model])`.
 It's also useful for the admin site model list view.

+!!! note "Add new model code in alphabetical order to reduce merge conflicts"

+    **What to do**: Starting from the end of the file, move the new code backward if its name comes earlier in the alphabet compared to the class name above.
+Then, maintain the same ordering in the other source code files.

+    ??? note "**Problem being solved**"

+        If we always add new code to the same position in the file, such as at the end, it will cause a merge conflict when 2 PRs (based on the same commit) are both adding new code there.
+Git would not know which one to keep or both, and what order they should be in, so it returns a conflict and makes the developer decide.

+        For an example, try to rebase/merge commit `b047db4` to `d83bed7` in the peopledepot repo.

+        ```sh
+        git checkout b047db4  # switch to the commit in "detached HEAD" state
+        git rebase d83bed7  # will show conflicts
+        # git merge d83bed7  # will also show conflicts
+        ```

+        The solution is to impose a rule so that new code gets added in different places in the file.

 ??? note "Updating models.py for many-to-many relationships"

     For adding many-to-many relationships with additional fields, such as `ended_on`, we can add